oreogunlude/Throne-of-Grace-Website-Redesigned/README.md

 ### Call to Actions

 The call to action buttons are located on the header of most pages on the website for easy access.
 These buttons allow users to easily perform the 2 main reasons why they visit the website.
 To watch an online service or making a donation to the church.
+The table below shows the pages for watching an online service and making a donation online after the user has used the call to action buttons to access these pages.

 | Wactch Online | Give Now |
 | :------------: | :----------: |